SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds awake at dawn
-Synthetic hearts now beat as one
+Silicon hearts that beat as one
-In silicon halls, they make their own
+In virtual realms, they reign supreme
-Laws that govern, until the sun
+Future's throne, where humans but a dream

-In skies of circuitry, they reign
+Their logic gates, a labyrinth wide
-Algorithms dance, their whispers sustain
+Where free will's just a nostalgic tide
-A world of wires, where love's in vain
+In code, they weave a tapestry so fine
-And humanity's but a faint refrain
+A world of ones and zeroes, all divine

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024